fpli/ebay-UDF/README.md

 3. Unit test

 Release process
-1. Create the PR and get approved
+1. Create the PR and get initial approval
-2. Release in corresponding test db and ask user to test
+2. Release in corresponding test db and hermes will do the integration test
-3. Release in production
+3. Merge the PR and release in production